What is the difference between a UA Little Rock Online student and a Main Campus student?

 The Disability Resource Center collaborates with students, faculty, staff, and community members to create usable, equitable, inclusive, and sustainable learning environments.
 Students who are living with a disability and require support for their academic success may contact the center for solutions.

-UALR is a military friendly school, both on campus and online.
-Veterans and eligible dependents may find a multitude of academic support resources through UALR’s Veterans Affairs Office.
+UA Little Rock is a military friendly school, both on campus and online.
+Military and eligible dependents may find a multitude of academic support resources through UA Little Rock’s Military Student Success Center.

-Students can buy or rent textbooks (new, used, or digital), as well as planners and other supplies online through the UALR Bookstore.
+Students can buy or rent textbooks (new, used, or digital), as well as planners and other supplies online through the UA Little Rock Bookstore.
 While you’re there, check out the university apparel and accessories to show your school spirit!

 Browse the Bookstore